apache/openwhisk/docs/actions-new.md

 * `namespace` is the OpenWhisk namespace for the action (e.g., `whisk.system`).
 * `action_name` is the [fully qualified name](reference.md#fully-qualified-names) of the action.
 * `activation_id` is a unique ID for this activation.
+* `transaction_id` is a unique ID for the request of which this activation is part of.
 * `deadline` is the deadline for the function.
 * `api_key` is the API key used to invoke the action.